amethyst/rustrogueliketutorial/book/src/chapter_11.md

 We're basically updating the state with the new menu selection, and if something has been selected we change the game state.
 For `Quit`, we simply terminate the process.
 For now, we'll make loading/starting a game do the same thing: go into the `PreRun` state to setup the game.

 The last thing to do is to write the menu itself.
-In `menu.rs`:
+In `gui.rs`:

 ```rust
 pub fn main_menu(gs : &mut State, ctx : &mut Rltk) -> MainMenuResult {